Four-acceleration

 system of particles differs significantly from the four-acceleration of a

-in a new quality, when not the motion of a particular physical particle becomes
+result in a new quality, when not the motion of a particular physical particle

-important, but the motion of certain typical particles, which characterize the
+becomes important, but the motion of certain typical particles, which

-system under consideration on the average.
-As a result of averaging of the
+characterize the system under consideration on the average.
+As a result of

-kinetic energies and momenta of individual particles, such macroscopic
+averaging of kinetic energies and momenta of individual particles, such

-parameters emerge as temperature and pressure.
-A peculiarity of a typical
+macroscopic parameters emerge as temperature and pressure.
+A peculiarity of a

-particle is that its root mean square speed of motion becomes the
+typical particle is that its root mean square speed of motion becomes a function

-function of location in the system.
-In simple physical systems consisting of
+of location in the system.
+In simple physical systems consisting of particles

-particles of one phase or having sufficiently uniform composition, the
+of one phase or having sufficiently uniform composition, the pressure,

-pressure, temperature and velocity of typical particles at the center of the
+temperature and velocity of typical particles at the center of the system usually

 In order to describe the motion of a typical particle